Greg Maddux: Chicago Cubs (1986–1992)

 The Chicago Cubs selected Maddux in the second round of the 1984 Major League Baseball draft and he chose to sign in lieu of honoring a commitment to play college baseball at the University of Arizona.
 He made his major league debut on September 3, 1986, the conclusion of the September 2 game which had been postponed due to darkness (lights were not installed at Wrigley Field until 1988).
 At the time, Maddux was the youngest player in the majors.
 His first appearance in a major league game was as a pinch runner (for catcher Jody Davis) in the 17th inning against the Houston Astros.
 Maddux then pitched in the 18th inning, allowing a home run to Billy Hatcher and taking the loss.
 His first start, five days later, was a complete game win.
 In his fifth and final start of 1986, Maddux defeated his older brother, who was pitching for the Philadelphia Phillies, marking the first time rookie brothers had pitched against each other.
 Mike Maddux was well used to his younger brother's competitive spirit, saying of their youth, "If Greg couldn't win, he didn't want to play, plain and simple."

-In 1987, his first full season in the majors, Maddux struggled significantly.
+In 1987, his first full season in the majors, Greg Maddux struggled significantly.
 Entering his start on July 8 against the San Diego Padres, Maddux was warned that if he did not get the win in what was his eighteenth start of the season, he would be sent back to Triple-A.